Scholarships for First-Year U.S. Students

-Presidential Scholarships are awarded to exceptional incoming students who have proven through their work in high school, and overall application assessment, that they are ready to perform at the highest level when they enroll at the University.
-These scholarship awards are given in honor of distinguished scholars and teachers whose impact in the sciences and social sciences at Clark University—and beyond—have challenged the conventions of their times.
+Traina Scholarships are awarded to exceptional incoming students who have proven through their work in high school, and overall application assessment, that they are ready to perform at the highest level when they enroll at the University.

-Eligible students will receive a $72,000, four-year award ($18,000 per year), regardless of their family's financial need, provided year-to-year continuation requirements are met.
+Eligible students will receive an $80,000, four-year award ($20,000 per year), regardless of their family's financial need, provided year-to-year continuation requirements are met.

 Achievement Scholarships are awarded to accomplished incoming students who have demonstrated very strong academic potential through their work in high school and overall application assessment.